maxandersen/xam.dk/content/blog/jboss-tools-amp-developer-studio-at-javapolis/index.md

 date=2007-11-29
-title=JBoss Tools &amp; Developer Studio at JavaPolis author='Max Rydahl Andersen'
+title=JBoss Tools &amp; Developer Studio at JavaPolis author=Max Rydahl Andersen

+tags=jbosstools, devstudio
-tags=JBoss Tools and devstudio orignallink='http://blog.xam.dk/?p=73'
+orignallink='http://blog.xam.dk/?p=73'
 ---
 <div><p>JavaPolis is getting near and this year I'll finally have time to go to it - yay!